chm1975/chm/filecoin_consensus_visualization_toold.md

 <table>
  </td>
    <td>The main page intends to show a quick overview of the network status.
 All data of the network, progressive chart, Epocs boxes, and tasks are updated in real-time.
-The user has all the information in a screenshot and one-click access to go in deeper details. \
+The user has all the information on the screen and has a one-click access to further details.
 We have used React, Typescript, web3, material-ui, Apollo, Koajs+hapi, etc.
    </td>
   </tr>